2023 Best Value Agriculture Bachelor's Degree Schools in the Rocky Mountains Region

 Read full report on Agriculture & Agriculture Operations at University of Wyoming

 The excellent bachelor’s degree programs at Colorado State University - Fort Collins helped the school earn the #4 place on this year’s ranking of the best value agriculture and agriculture operations schools in the Rocky Mountains Region .
-Located in the city of Fort Collins, Colorado State is a public college with a fairly large student population.
+Located in the midsize city of Fort Collins, Colorado State is a public college with a fairly large student population.

-Out-of-state tuition fees for undergraduate students at Colorado State are $31,470 per year.
+The average tuition and fees for an out-of-state undergraduate student at Colorado State are $31,470 a year.

 USU undergraduate students pay an average of $23,435 in tuition and fees each year.